Thilan Samaraweera

 Thilan Thusara Samaraweera (තිලාන් සමරවීර; born 22 September 1976) is a former Sri Lankan international cricketer.
 Samaraweera played international cricket for Sri Lanka.
 Known as Sri Lanka's crisis man and for his slow strike rate, He is also nicknamed “Bullet Samaraweera" following his wounding during the 2009 terror attack on his national team bus in Pakistan.
 He retired after over 80 matches with a batting average over 48 in Test cricket.
+He was a part of the Sri Lankan squad which finished as runners-up at the 2011 Cricket World Cup.

 Personal life

 Thilan Samaraweera born in Colombo and had his education at Ananda College, Colombo.
 He is married to Erandathie Samaraweera and has two daughters: Osuni and Sidhya.
 His brother, Dulip Samaraweera, also played Test cricket, appearing in seven Tests from 1993 to 1995.
 His brother-in-law Bathiya Perera has represented Sri Lanka A.

 Early career

 Thilan played school cricket for Ananda College and emerged as a prolific batsman in inter-school competitions.
 He initially was a frontline spinner at school level.
 He spearheaded the bowling attack of Ananda capturing 72 wickets in 1984 and 64 wickets in 1985 season.
 He amassed 1000 runs in 1994 and 1995 seasons.
 He won the Sri Lankan Schoolboy Cricketer of the Year in 1994 and 1995.